Bokor Hill Station

 Walking is sometimes an option, but plan for a few day trip, with lots of gear.
 You'll need to check at the ranger station at the bottom of the mountain, to see if they'll let you walk.
 If you get far off the beaten path, beware of wild animals (and illegal poachers).
 You can hire the rangers to give you a tour, and the price is whatever they can charge. $10+ per day.
 There are walking trails on top from a couple hour walk to a full day.

-There are some sights to see on the way up, such as the waterfalls, and the old King's "staff" accommodations, so you might want to take a few rest breaks along the way.
+There are some sights to see on the way up, and at the top, such as the waterfalls, and the old King's "staff" accommodations, the old Church, and the "Old Casino"", so you might want to take a few rest breaks along the way. (and stop at the "Lookout Points" as you get higher and higher".
 You should also bring something to eat and drink, which is really helpful if your vehicle breaks down.

 Most people stay in hotels in Kampot, Cambodia, and take the day tour up the mountain.
-That's changing quite a bit now, with the new Resort at the top.
+That's changing a bit now, with the new Resort at the top.
+Though rooms start at $60 or so.
 You can also take the trip from Kep, Cambodia, but it's about 60 minutes more travel time, round trip.